Fall 2026

 Dr. Middlebrooks previously served as Director of Graduate Programs and Director of the Siegfried Leadership Initiative for Horn Entrepreneurship at the University of Delaware, where he also codeveloped the undergraduate major and minor in Leadership and minors in Integrated Design and Social Entrepreneurship.

 He is lead author of the textbook Discovering Leadership: Designing Your Success, now in its second edition; has published numerous articles and book chapters, delivered hundreds of presentations.
-He is also co-author of Public Sector Leadership, co-creator of the Idea Fan Deck and Design Thinking Cards, and serves on the Editorial Board for the Journal of Leadership Studies.
+He is also co-author of Public Sector Leadership, co-creator of the Idea Fan Deck and Design Thinking Cards and serves on the Editorial Board for the Journal of Leadership Studies.

 A firm believer that leadership and creativity can benefit everyone and every field, Dr. Middlebrooks consults and facilitates workshops for a wide variety of organizations.
 His current scholarly interests focus on methods of leadership education and the integration of leadership, creativity, and design thinking.
 Dr. Middlebrooks has a Ph.D. in Educational Psychology from the University of Wisconsin–Madison.